webix-hub/docs/data/datatree/node_templates.md

 More about type implementation for data components can be found in the [Type implementation](desktop/type.md) article.

-@seodescr:

-- See more information about Webix [javascript ui framework](https://webix.com) and [JS Tree](https://webix.com/widget/tree/) widget there.

 @metadescr: Learn how you can customize data presented in the nodes of the Tree widget using templates.
 @doctitle: The Tree widget node templates usage guide.